dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --key key     Key to encrypt with
-  --output filename    Filename for encrypted exe/dll --arguments hardcodedArgs  compile the following arguments to the encrypted exe/dll --noRES    Don't set custom resource file information (cmd icon, CMD description by default) --noETW    Don't use ETW Patch
+  --output filename    Filename for encrypted exe/dll --arguments hardcodedArgs  compile the following arguments to the encrypted exe/dll --metadata    Set custom resource file information (cmd icon, CMD description, ntdll metadata for dlls by default) --noETW    Don't use ETW Patch
   --noAMSI    Don't patch AMSI
   --noArgs    Don't provide any arguments to the assembly (some can only run without args)